 Question

-Compound interest means interest is earned on both the original amount and the interest already added over time.
+Compound interest means you earn returns not only on the original amount but also on the interest already added over time.
+That is what makes long-term growth accelerate.

 Question